Upland buzzard: Description

 A portrait of the upland buzzard.

 This is the largest buzzard and the largest member of the genus Buteo in the world based on total length and wingspan.
 However, it is roughly equaled in bulk by the North American ferruginous hawk (Buteo regalis), which is also only marginally smaller going on mean standard measurements.
 The total length of the upland buzzard is 57 to 72 cm and wingspan is 143 to 161 cm.
 Body mass is known to range from 950 to 1400 g in males, with three averaging 1168 g, and from 970 to 2050 g in females, with seven averaging 1581 g.
 The average size of 14 upland buzzards in the Tibetan Plateau was 639 mm in length, including a tail of 289 mm, a smallish culmen of 30 mm, a tarsus length of 86 mm and a body mass of 1557 g.
 The Upland buzzard is conspicuously large for a Buteo, with long wings and a relatively long tail, and fairly eagle-like compared to related species.
 There are both pale and dark morphs.
 The pale morph is generally beige and earthen dark brown in colour.
 This morph bears a lightly marked whitish colour with a variable ochre wash to the head and nape with the chest generally appearing purest whitish.
 On pale morphs, the whitish chest is contrasted with dark brown areas widely but irregularly distributed across the lower breast and abdomen.
 The flanks and belly are similarly dark, while the tail is greyish with dark sides and prominently dark bands, with a heavier sub-terminal band.
 The coverts on perched buzzards can appear lighter brown than elsewhere.
 In flight on pale morphs, the major coverts are variable, appearing somewhat streaky brown, contrasted with a very strong blackish patagium mark.
 The flight feathers appear whitish with a variable amount of dark barring leading into the blackish wingtips and trailing edges.
 Dark morph upland buzzards are almost entirely solid black-brown throughout the body. with the flight feather pattern similar to pale morph but darker apart from the flight feathers.
-The call of the upland buzzard is a prolonged nasal mewing, not dissimilar to that of the common buzzard (B. buteo), although it is said to vocalize less than that species.
 The "trousers" are heavily feathered brown, often covering at least three-quarters of the legs.
 Despite individual variations, these buzzards are more insulated on their legs than other Buteo, apart from the ferruginous hawk and rough-legged buzzards (B. lagopus) which both have feathering extending along their tarsi.

+The call of the upland buzzard is a prolonged nasal mewing, not dissimilar to that of the common buzzard (B. buteo), although it is said to vocalize less than that species.